 According to Chuck Rettig, IRS Commissioner, the goal is to “help taxpayers and tax professionals better understand how longstanding tax principles apply in this rapidly changing environment.
 We want to help taxpayers understand the reporting requirements as well as take steps to ensure fair enforcement of the tax laws for those who don’t follow the rules”.

-The new guidance covers certain areas in crypto taxes that have not been defined before.
+The new guidance covers certain areas in Crypto Taxes and Accounting that have not been defined before.
 One of the big ones is the status of hard forks.
 It defines such terms as “hard fork”, airdrop”, and explains when an airdrop caused by a hard fork is considered a taxable event.
 The rule is simple: if a taxpayer does not receive crypto units as a result of a hard fork, he/she does not have gross income.
 On the opposite side, if as a result of an airdrop following a hard fork you get units of new cryptocurrency, you do have gross income.

 In FAQs the IRS provides additional guidance and reconfirms that taxpayers must recognize capital gain or loss when selling crypto, also explains that a short-term capital gain or loss can be recognized if a taxpayer held the virtual currency for one year or less before selling or exchanging it.